AlexCC93/readthedocs_test/docs/source/Nodes.rst

 Getting info from a node
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To print the information of a node, *open a new terminal* :ref:`Installation/Opening a new terminal` and execute:
+To print the information of a node, :ref:`open a new terminal<Installation/Opening a new terminal>` and execute:

 .. code-block:: console